-Ever wish you had your own personal hairstylist at your beck and call, ready to offer expertise on all your pressing hair dilemmas?
-We did, too, hence our Ask a Hairstylist series featuring celebrity hair guru Mark Townsend.
+Ever wish you had a personal hairstylist at your beck and call, ready to offer expertise on all your pressing hair dilemmas?
+We did, too.
+Hence our Ask a Hairstylist series featuring celebrity hair guru Mark Townsend.
 (He’s responsible for the Olsens’ iconic tresses; coifs their younger sister, Elizabeth; and styles the strands of Dakota Johnson, Shay Mitchell, and others.
 Oh, and he’s Dove’s celebrity hair pro.)
-In this series, Townsend offers up the next best thing to a 24/7 hairstylist: a seasoned pro willing to answer all your burning (not literally… we hope) hair questions.
+In this series, Townsend offers up the next best thing to a 24/7 hairstylist: a seasoned pro willing to answer all your burning (not literally, we hope) hair questions.
 For this month’s column, we posed him a question: What are the best types of haircuts for those of us with fine, stick-straight hair?

-The grass is always greener on the other side—and that old adage is never truer than when it comes to hair texture.
-Wavy-haired girls envy the tresses of straight-haired women, and straight-haired ladies would kill for some of that curl pattern.
-The key is finding the perfect cut for your texture.
+The grass is always greener on the other side—and that adage is never truer than when it comes to hair texture.
+Wavy-haired folks envy the tresses of those with straight hair, and straight-haired peeps would kill for some of that curl pattern.
+The key is finding the perfect cut for your texture—in this case, we're looking at the best haircuts for straight hair.
 You’d be surprised how the right snip can take you from dull, lifeless hair to off-duty-model tresses.
 Keep scrolling to see my tips!

 If your hair is fine and straight, the greatest thing you can do is rock a blunt haircut.
 Excessive layers will only cause fine hair to look thinner, so resist the urge to get "choppy layers for movement."
-By keeping all the weight at the bottom, your locks will appear thicker and fuller in an instant.
+By keeping all the weight at the bottom, your locks will appear thicker and fuller instantly.

 Always top off your wavy look with generous amounts of dry shampoo (dry shampoo is the new hair spray, after all).
-I like to use Dove Refresh + Care Invigorating Dry Shampoo ($5) at the roots for fullness and Elizabeth and James Nirvana White Dry Shampoo ($28) from the midshaft to ends for piecey-ness and shine.
+I like to use Dove Refresh + Care Invigorating Dry Shampoo ($5) at the roots for fullness and Elizabeth and James Nirvana White Dry Shampoo ($18) from the mid-shaft to ends for piecey-ness and shine.

 A sleek and sophisticated bob works amazingly well on fine, straight hair.
 I love giving my fine-haired clients a bit of an A-line cut where the hair is snipped shorter in the back and has longer pieces in the front.
 By keeping some length around your face, you give yourself more options when it comes to updos and other styles.

-Avoid any "stacking" in the back and keep this style fresh by going blunt.
-The 2016 reiteration of the bob is bangs-optional, but if you opt for them, go for a subtle fringe.
+Avoid any "stacking" in the back, and keep this style fresh by going blunt.
+The resurgence of the bob is bangs-optional, but if you opt for them, go for a subtle fringe.
 Trying to create a heavy bang on fine, straight hair is a recipe for disaster.